 Michigan Car Accident Lawyer

 Michigan car accident lawyers at the law firm of Elia & Ponto have helped victims of Michigan auto accidents, Michigan truck accidents, and Michigan motorcycle accidents for years.
 The term Personal Injury refers to Injury of body and/or emotional distress caused due to the negligence of a third party.
 However, it excludes damage to property.
-So, if you’ve been the unfateful victim, a Michigan auto accident lawyer at our firm is just a call away and can also help you with Michigan no-fault benefits.
+So, if you’ve been the unfateful victim, a Michigan accident lawyer at our firm is just a call away and can also help you with Michigan no-fault benefits.
 An accident attorney at our firm can also help you file Michigan accident damage claims.

-To begin with, the term ‘Accidents’ includes car accidents, semi-truck accidents, motorcycle collisions, bicycle crashes, and pedestrian accidents.
+‘Accidents’ include car accidents, semi-truck accidents, motorcycle collisions, bicycle crashes, and pedestrian accidents.
 In a wider context, the phrase ‘Personal injury’ encapsulates Railroad accidents, Boating accidents, Animal attacks, Dog Bites, Premises Liability, and Apartment complex Slip and Fall.
-For more details, please speak with a Michigan Car Accident lawyer at our firm right away.
+For more details, please speak with a Michigan Accident lawyer or Detroit Car Accident Lawyer at our firm right away.

 FAQ’s about Michigan Car Accident Law

 What are Michigan No-Fault Benefits?

 Michigan Residents hit by a car, truck, motorcycle, or any motor vehicle can file a claim for Michigan no-fault Benefits.
 An exception to this general rule is when you operate your vehicle without insurance.
 As a matter of fact, even Pedestrians and bicyclists can file a claim Michigan no-fault benefits.